Environmental movement in the United States

+The organized environmental movements go beyond standalone efforts, but instead include a variety of activists that make it possible.
+Many of these activist are represented by a wide range of non-governmental organizations or NGOs that have a common goal in mind of addressing environmental issues in the United States.
+Yet despite their non government afflictions, these groups still manage to operate at the local, national, and international scales, expanding where their operations and missions function.
+Environmental NGOs are not limited in their political views, but instead encompass a multifaceted level of perspectives that drives the way NGOS are able to abruptly influence the environmental policy of the United States and other governments with all of their wealth in knowledge and perspectives on environmental concerns, ultimately contributing to what we know as the environmental movement.

 The environmental movement today consists of both large national groups and also many smaller local groups with local concerns.
-Some resemble the old U.S. conservation movement - whose modern expression is The Nature Conservancy, Audubon Society and National Geographic Society - American organizations with a worldwide influence.
+Some resemble the old U.S. conservation movement – whose modern expression is The Nature Conservancy, Audubon Society and National Geographic Society – American organizations with a worldwide influence.
 Increasingly that movement is organized around addressing climate change in the United States alongside interrelated issues like climate justice and broader environmental justice issues.